RADAR-base/RADAR-Docker/images/radar-mongodb-connector/README.md

 ## How to run

-For a complete use case scenario, check the RADAR-CNS `docker-compose` file available [here](https://github.com/RADAR-CNS/RADAR-Docker/blob/backend-integration/dcompose-stack/radar-cp-hadoop-stack/docker-compose.yml)
+For a complete use case scenario, check the RADAR-base `docker-compose` file available [here](https://github.com/RADAR-base/RADAR-Docker/blob/backend-integration/dcompose-stack/radar-cp-hadoop-stack/docker-compose.yml)